DveloperY0115/DveloperY0115.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming M.S. student at [KAIST Geometric AI Lab](https://mhsung.github.io) headed by Prof. Minhyuk Sung.
-I will be graduating with a B.S. degree in Computer Science (Major) and Electrical Engineering (Minor) at [KAIST](https://www.kaist.ac.kr/en/) in Aug.
+I am an M.S. student at [KAIST Geometric AI Lab](https://mhsung.github.io) headed by Prof. Minhyuk Sung.
+I received a B.S. degree in Computer Science (Major) and Electrical Engineering (Minor) at [KAIST](https://www.kaist.ac.kr/en/) in Aug.
 2023.

 My research interest encompasses various computational problems arising from the intersection of computer graphics and vision.
 In particular, my research area includes but is not limited to:
 - Generative Modeling for 3D Data;